February 1936, Volunteer Library

 Our current building in the New Lenox Commons was constructed and opened on December 10, 2001 to support the expanding population.
 It is approximately 58,000 square feet and has seating for almost 200 people.

 The library currently provides services to the approximately 600 people that visit the building each day.
-In addition, the library offers hundreds of programs each year that are attended by over 10,000 residents.
+In addition, the library offers hundreds of programs with an estimated 20,000 attendees each year.
+Annual events like Maker Day, the Summer Learning Challenge, and Ghouls & Golf provide fun opportunities for learning and connection in New Lenox.